The Hike To The Grand Teton's Lower Saddle

 ~ Local VHF Radio Frequencies (MHz) ~

 For the most part, two-way radios are best used for communications between members of a climbing party.
-It is easy to lose sight of your alpine partners and/or lose the ability to clearly communicate while climbing.
+It's easy to lose sight of your alpine partners and/or lose the ability to clearly communicate while climbing.
 Assuming you don't mind schlepping them up the Grand, they may come in handy.
-Most climbers go without.
+Most climbers go without but plenty use them.

 For winter skiers with a BCA radio: Channel 2.2: inter-group talk.
 Channel 2.1: Teton Pass Ambassadors skiers.
 Channel 9.11: TCSAR during rescues.
 More info here